 - Lastly, let’s talk about space.
 One of the biggest pitfalls new families can fall into is thinking they need to replicate a public school classroom at home.
 You don’t need a dedicated homeschool room to be successful!
 Our founder, Jenny Phillips, does not have a homeschool room.
 She homeschools her children around the kitchen table, on the couch, the lawn, or even at the park.
 For some families, a separate room may work, and for others, the kitchen table is the perfect place for lessons!
 Many of our customers utilize a roll-away cart, small closet, or bookshelf to hold their supplies.

 We will help you every step of the way on your brave new journey to start homeschooling or begin using a new curriculum!
 We have many resources on this blog and our website, including hundreds of FAQs!
-The Good and the Beautiful customer service team is always happy to help as well.
+The Good and the Beautiful customer support team is always happy to help as well.
 They can be reached at [email protected].

 We are excited for you to join The Good and the Beautiful homeschooling family and can’t wait for you and your family to dive into good and beautiful learning!